Preparing for International Careers in Germany

 All participants will enroll in LA&S 480: Preparing for International Careers – Germany for 1-3 credits.
 The course will be offered in two phases: an online portion that meets six times prior to the trip to Germany, and a week-long summer program and consulting project experience in Wiesbaden Germany (July 10 - 17, 2022).
 The online portion will meet in June and July and will cover topics on international careers, resources and application materials.
 Basic German phrases will also be taught for those who need it.

-The topic of the summer program and international consulting project is Marketing Campaigns and Communications, with a focus on International Careers.
-Students will work as part of an international team on a problem-based learning experience with student participants from Germany, China, and South Africa – teams will consult for a German media company on a communications campaign.
+The topic of the summer program and international consulting project is Intercultural Branding, Marketing Communication and International Careers.
+Students will work as part of an international team on a problem-based learning experience with student participants from Germany and other European countries – teams will consult for a German media company on a communications campaign.
 Additionally, students will take part in workshops on international communication, brand management and working across cultures at RheinMain University of Applied Sciences in Wiesbaden, Germany.
 Participants will take part in lectures, company visits, and cultural activities designed to explore international work culture and international brand management will also be included in the program.
 This will be an excellent opportunity to forge lifelong friendships while developing employable skills such as intercultural communication, international collaboration, strategic design and decision-making.

-All students will be housed in single or double occupancy rooms in a hotel in Wiesbaden.
-Breakfast and lunch are provided daily.
-Group dinners are provided most evenings during the experience.
+All students will be housed in single occupancy rooms in a hotel in Wiesbaden.
+Breakfast is provided daily.
+Most lunches and dinners are also provided during the experience.